Social Media: Unraveling the Layers of our Digital Realities

 Interests: Health

-This interdisciplinary course will explore the physical and chemical properties of matter using two main themes: electron structure and thermodynamics.
-Students will cover in this course the challenging fields of thermodynamics, thermal and chemical equilibrium, and quantum mechanics.
-A thorough understanding of how chemical systems behave will be gained through hands-on laboratory experiences, and students observe how these systems will respond to external stress.
-Students will spend the last part of the course discussing advanced electron structures using the principles of quantum mechanics.
-Throughout the course, lab skills and writing will be emphasized in order to practice effective scientific communication and inquiry-based design challenges.
+This interdisciplinary course explores the physical and chemical properties of matter.
+Students learn about the challenging fields of thermodynamics, thermal and chemical equilibrium, acids and bases, and buffers.
+In this course, students gain a thorough understanding of how chemical systems behave and respond to external stress through hands-on laboratory experiences and problem sets.
+Throughout the course, lab skills and writing are emphasized in order to practice effective scientific communication and inquiry-based design challenges.
 Prerequisites: Chemistry Foundations and Biology Foundations.

 Chemistry Applications – Biochemistry